 Frequently Asked Questions

-Our vision at AV is to create volunteer opportunities for you to live and work in the developing world, to have an ‘experience for life’ and to promote global citizenship.
+Our vision at Africa & Asia Venture (AV) is to create volunteer opportunities for you to live and work in the developing world, to have an ‘experience for life’ and to promote global citizenship.
 Our expertise and knowledge will allow you to get the most from your experience whilst knowing you are in safe hands.

-We’ve put together the following information based on what our volunteers have asked us over the years.
+We’ve put together the following gap year travel advice based on what our volunteers have asked us over the years.
 If you have a question that isn’t answered here, please feel free to pick up the phone or drop us an email – we’re always happy to help!

 What makes AV different?